emmyarty/norpc/README.md

   .then(response => console.log(response))
 ```
 ## Using Node & Express
 If you are using this with Node & Express, getting this up and running is easy as can be.
-If you've used express-generator, place this beneath the server declaration within  then under **/bin/www**:
+If you've used express-generator, place this beneath the server declaration within **/bin/www**:
 ```
 // ./bin/www